grobian/carbon-c-relay/README.md

 other members will receive all of the metrics.
 This can be useful when the cluster points to other relays.
 The `any_of` router tries to send the same metrics to the same destination.
-The `carbon_ch` cluster sends it to the member that is responsible according to the consistent hash algorithm (as used in the original carbon), or multiple members if replication is set to more than 1.
+The `carbon_ch` cluster sends the metrics to the member that is responsible according to the consistent hash algorithm (as used in the original carbon), or multiple members if replication is set to more than 1.
+The `fnv1a_ch` cluster is a identical in behaviour to `carbon_ch`, but it uses a different hash technique (FNV1a) which is faster but more importantly defined to get by a limitation of `carbon_ch` to use both host and port from the members.
+This is useful when multiple targets live on the same IP just separated by port.

 Match rules are the way to direct incoming metrics to one or more clusters.
 Match rules are processed top to bottom as they are defined